Europium Metal Cube 99.5%

 Meanwhile our nameless engineer's spirit has been fully crushed when he's handed a jar full of what looks like things that should be flushed down the toilet.
 From this nasty, slimy mess he's expected to make pretty little cubes to be sold for decoration in the West.
 How cute.
 The metal, he finds out, can't be cut with the normal tools because it smears paste-like across the cutting surface.
 It can't be left in air or it turns to dust.
 Oh, and waste not even a bit of it for it goes for $20 a gram.
 What fresh hell is this, he asks, why him?!

 This sad novel ends here.
 After much labor he has managed his deadline despite having fully ruined his weekend.
 The cubes, the &^%*@ cubes are done and hopefully he'll never have to do this again as far as he's concerned.

 And, thousands of miles eastward there's grins on the faces of a handful of nerds who can now look forward to adding the grownup's version of a rare trading card, filling perhaps a long sought-after keyhole in a nearly complete collection!

 And really, that's just about the entirety of pure europium's uses.
 Funny because while in this elemental state the metal is truly and utterly useless (it is, as mentioned above, too soft, expensive and prone to corrosion) it is eagerly bought and sold by big companies worldwide.
-If the rare metal hits a bump in production it's enough to give execs an ulcer for flat panel makers cannot do without this rare commodity lest their screens be made minus the color green.
+If the rare metal hits a bump in production it's enough to give execs an ulcer for flat panel makers cannot do without this rare commodity lest their screens be made minus the color red.
 Not a good thing.
 It also finds a presence in many different electronics parts, in chemistry and a number of other uses known but to those who make the stuff we need in this modern life.

 And well, there you have it.
 Let's raise a toast to an imaginary factory schlep who no doubt cursed for hours while figuring out how to make us pure europium metal cubes.